MikeZeg/MikeZeg/README.md

 ### About Me

 Hello I'm Michal.
 As a self-taught front-end developer, constantly learning and honing my skills.
-While balancing a full-time job, I dedicate time to studying :computer: and problem-solving with React, HTML, CSS, and JavaScript, all with the aim of enhancing UI and UX.
+While balancing a full-time job, I dedicate time to studying :computer: and problem-solving with React, HTML, CSS, and JavaScript, all with the aim of enhancing UI and UX :bulb:.

-:bulb:Please take a look at my work below.
+Please take a look at my work below.

 🎓 - Lerning JavaScript Libiary, CSS preprocessor